SumedhDawadi/Windows-Incident-Response-Playbook/README.md

 - 7040: a service has disabled
 ```
-## Did you investigate LogOn Type:
+## Did you investigate LogOn Type?
 ```bash
 Logon type 2
 Logon type 3